Arrested For DUI? Save Your License. Call 216-502-2059 To Reach A Cleveland Defense Lawyer.

 What Makes Del Rio Law, PLLC, The Right Choice For You?

-- Named Among Best DUI and DWI Lawyers in Richmond by Expertise.com (2016)
+- Named among Best DUI and DWI Lawyers in Cleveland by Expertise.com (2016)

 - Bilingual services offered for English and Spanish speakers

 - All cases handled on a flat-fee basis so you know what to expect at all times

 - Extensive experience in the judicial system as a former Virginia magistrate